Laboratoire-de-Chemoinformatique/SynTool/docs/installation.rst

 Optional
 ^^^^^^^^^^^
-After installation, one can add the SynTool environment in their Jupyter platform:
+After installation, one can add the syntool environment in their Jupyter platform:

 .. code-block:: bash

-    python -m ipykernel install --user --name synto --display-name "syntool"
+    python -m ipykernel install --user --name syntool --display-name "syntool"